-The UNESCO World Heritage city of Valencia is one of Spain’s oldest, a trip that combines a heritage of 2,000 years with a Mediterranean climate and fine powered sand beaches.
+The UNESCO World Heritage city of Valencia is one of Spain’s oldest, a trip that combines a heritage of 2,000 years with a Mediterranean climate and fine-powered sand beaches.

 Valencia is a city full of accolades.
 Start in the Old Town’s cobblestoned labyrinth (Ciutat Vella).
-The historically layered Roman, Gothic, Baroque Cathedral protects the Holy Chalice and the Silk Exchange (La Lonja) World Heritage Site displays why it is one of the famous civil gothic monuments in Europe.
+The historically layered Roman, Gothic, and Baroque Cathedral protects the Holy Chalice and the Silk Exchange (La Lonja) World Heritage Site displays why it is one of the most famous civil gothic monuments in Europe.
 The 1000-year-old neighbourhood of Barrio del Carmen, whose Muslim and Christian walls whose gates still stand, preserves some of the city’s iconic medieval structures like the Serrano and Quart Towers.

 For food and nature, the Central Market in Valencia, with its 1200 food stalls, is the largest market with fresh produce in Europe.
 The wetland oasis of L’Albufera National Park is where the famed culinary paella was invented.
 Valencia’s port area trio of museums, known as the City of Arts, connects to the Turia Gardens.
 This city park’s extensive network of tree-lined footpaths, lakeside recreation spots and 18 bridges in different architectural styles makes it one of Spain’s largest urban parks.

 - Stations: Madrid-Puerta de Atocha to Córdoba Central

 - Fastest Train: I hour 40 minutes (RenfeAVE)